conda-forge/ngspice-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `ngspice-exe, ngspice-gui, ngspice-lib` can be installed with:
+Once the `conda-forge` channel has been enabled, `ngspice, ngspice-exe, ngspice-lib` can be installed with:

 ```
-conda install ngspice-exe ngspice-gui ngspice-lib
+conda install ngspice ngspice-exe ngspice-lib
 ```

-It is possible to list all of the versions of `ngspice-exe` available on your platform with:
+It is possible to list all of the versions of `ngspice` available on your platform with:

 ```
-conda search ngspice-exe --channel conda-forge
+conda search ngspice --channel conda-forge
 ```